Archer70/LisPy/TUTORIAL.md

 (fib 1)              ; => 1
 (fib 5)              ; => 5
 (fib 10)             ; => 55

+; Note: This is not tail-recursive and will be slow for large n ; See the tail-recursive version with recur below
 ```

 ### Recursion with Lists